Jaspertena/SJStewart/README.md

+<h3> I am excited about my new journey from Event Planner/Personal Concierge to Full Stack Web Devoloper.
-<h3>This is the 1st draft of my portfolio.
+  This is just a sample of the start of my journey.

 <br>